 NEW!
 Sacred Groves: Deepening Your Spirituality of Trees and Forests (LIVE)

-Starting July 1, 2020 via Zoom and running for 5 consecutive weeks
+Starting Wednesday July 1, 2020 7-9 PM Pacific Time Zone via Zoom and running for 5 consecutive weeks

 The Holyscapes Project is about facilitating workshops that explore spiritual ecology.
 This can have a variety of meanings, but primarily it means exploring the contours of and relationship between our inner and outer landscapes.
 In a wider cultural context, spiritual ecology is about reclaiming our sense of the holiness of the world as sacred activism.